Benjamin Sommer: The Bodies of God and the World of Ancient Israel

 S. Tamar Kamionkowski "enthusiastically recommended this book to all who have an interest in biblical scholarship and Jewish intellectual history".

-Writing in H-Judiac, Bruce Wells stated that "the book is a stunning foray into ancient Israelite religious traditions that produces new insights and raises critically important questions" According to Wells, Sommer's work on the identification of the fluidity traditions "will likely influence much future scholarship on Israelite religion and the Hebrew Bible for years, if not decades, to come."
+Writing in H-Judaic, Bruce Wells stated that "the book is a stunning foray into ancient Israelite religious traditions that produces new insights and raises critically important questions" According to Wells, Sommer's work on the identification of the fluidity traditions "will likely influence much future scholarship on Israelite religion and the Hebrew Bible for years, if not decades, to come."